-- repurchased limited partner units amounting to \$14.4 million, - paid stockholder dividends and unitholder distributions of \$761.1 million, - paid preferred stock dividends and preferred unit distributions totaling \$47.4 million, - funded consolidated capital expenditures of \$668.2 million (these capital expenditures include development costs of \$247.3 million, renovation and expansion costs of \$328.1 million, and tenant costs and other operational capital expenditures of \$92.8 million), and - funded investments in unconsolidated entities of \$66.3 million.
+- repurchased limited partner units amounting to \$14.4 million, - paid unitholder distributions of \$761.1 million, - paid preferred unit distributions totaling \$47.4 million, - funded consolidated capital expenditures of \$668.2 million (these capital expenditures include development costs of \$247.3 million, renovation and expansion costs of \$328.1 million, and tenant costs and other operational capital expenditures of \$92.8 million), and - funded investments in unconsolidated entities of \$66.3 million.

-In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions to stockholders necessary to maintain our REIT qualification for 2008.
+In general, we anticipate that cash generated from operations will be sufficient to meet operating expenses, monthly debt service, recurring capital expenditures, and distributions necessary to maintain Simon Property's REIT qualification for 2008.
 In addition, we expect to be able to obtain capital for nonrecurring capital expenditures, such as acquisitions, major building renovations and expansions, as well as for scheduled principal maturities on outstanding indebtedness, from excess cash generated from operations and working capital reserves, and from borrowings on our Credit Facility.